Baton Rouge

 Why Is Timely Legal Action Important After a Crane Accident?

 Timeliness is crucial in crane accident cases due to the statute of limitations and the need for preserving evidence.
-In Louisiana, you have just one to two years to sue for damages after a personal injury, depending on when the incident occurred.
-The sooner you reach out to our crane accident attorneys in Baton Rogue, the sooner we can begin building your case and fighting for the just compensation you deserve.
+In Louisiana, you generally have one year to sue for damages after a personal injury.
+The sooner you reach out to our crane accident attorneys in Baton Rouge, the sooner we can begin building your case and fighting for the just compensation you deserve.

 Contact Us